AniketShewale266/100-Days-Coding-TalentBattle/README.md

 Day 22 coding Statement : Write a program to express a number as a sum of two prime numbers Description
 Get a number as input from the user and express that number as sum of two prime numbers.

+Day 23 coding Statement : Write a program to Replace all 0’s with 1 in a given integer Description
+Get a number as input from the user and find the zeros present in that number.
+Then convert the zeros into one and then print it.

+Day 24 coding Statement : Write a program to print Pyramid pattern using stars Description
+Get the number of lines as the input and print stars in that many lines or rows in a pyramid shape.

+Day 25 coding Statement : Write a program to find Area of a circle Description
+Get the value for radius from the user and calculate the area of the circle for the given radius.
+Area of circle = 3.14*radius*radius

+Day 26 coding Statement : Write a program to calculate Maximum number of handshakes Description
+Get the number of people in the room as input from the user.
+Then calculate the maximum number of handshakes possible among that people.
+For e.g. If there are N people in the room then the first person has to shake hand with N-1 people and second person has to shake hand with N-1-1 people i.e., N-2 handshakes are possible.
+Thus, it goes on.
+So total hand shakes = N-1 + N-2 + N-3 +………+1 + 0

+Day 27 coding Statement : Write a program to find the double of the given number without using arithmetic operator Description
+For the given input number calculate the double of it without using arithmetic operator.

+Day 28 coding Statement : Write a Program to reverse a string.
+Description
+Get an input string from user and print it in reverse order.

+Day 29 coding Statement : Write a Program to concatenate a string.
+Description
+Get two strings as input from the user and then concatenate it.

+Day 30 coding Statement : Write a Program to print Length of the string without using strlen() function Description
+Get a string as input from user and print the length of the string without using strlen() function.

+Day 31 coding Statement : Write a Program to Toggle each character in a string Description
+Get an input string from user and then convert the lower case of alphabets to upper case and all upper-case alphabets into lower case.

+Day 32 coding Statement : Write a Program to Remove vowels from a string Description
+Get a string as the input from the user and then remove all the vowel letters from the string and give the output.

+Day 33 coding Statement : Write a Program to check if String is a palindrome or not Description
+Get an input string from the user and then check whether it is a palindrome string or not.

+Day 34 coding Statement : Write a Program to Remove brackets from an algebraic expression Description
+Get an algebraic expression as input from the user and then remove all the brackets in that.
+Input
+7x+(2*y)
+Output
+7x+2*y

+Day 35 coding Statement : Write a Program to Count the sum of numbers in a string Description
+Get a string from the user and find the sum of numbers in the string.

+Day 36 coding Statement : Write a Program to Capitalize the first and last letter of each word of a string Description
+Get a string from the user and then change the first and last letter to uppercase.